-I built this with Alex Lamson for the CICS 290m class, a class that was new at the time which exposes computer science students to working with hardware and microcontrollers.
-This project certainly went beyond the requirements for the final project.
+Alex Lamson and I built the 8x8x8 for UMass Amherst's CICS 290m class, a class that was new at the time which exposes computer science students to hardware and microcontrollers.
+This project was well beyond the requirements for the final project.
 Since it's completion, we have demoed the cube several times at CS events and we continue to program new patterns and visualizations for it.

 You can also view the GitHub repo for the code that drives the visualizations on the cube